 Primary residence Vancouver, British Columbia, Canada

-Director since 2019

-Age 71

-Independent

 Mr. Wouters is Strategic and Policy Advisor to the Canadian law firm McCarthy Tétrault LLP.
 Prior to joining the private sector, Mr. Wouters had a distinguished 37-year career in the federal public service, including five years serving as the Clerk of the Privy Council of Canada.
 As Clerk, he held the roles of Deputy Minister to the Prime Minister, Secretary to the Cabinet and Head of Public Service.
 During his career, he has held the positions of Secretary of the Treasury Board, Deputy Minister of Human Resources and Skills Development, and Deputy Minister of Fisheries and Oceans.